-- Complaints against the decision on expropriation shall be decided upon by the Federal Administration for Geodesy and Property-Legal Affairs; - Grievances are submitted to the first level administrative body that brought the decision on expropriation (municipality); - Deadline for submission of grievance is 15 days; - Any grievance shall be responded to and processed within 30 days; - Against the decision of the second level administrative body, administrative litigation can be initiated before the cantonal court within 30 days from the date when the decision was received; - Information on legal recourse represents an integral part of every decision; - If no agreement on the compensation is reached within two months from the date when no decision on expropriation entered into force, the municipal administrative body shall promptly submit the valid expropriation decision together with other relevant documents to the competent Court, at whose territory the expropriated real property is located, for the purpose of determining the compensation. - If the municipal administrative body fails to act in line with the above provision, the previous owner and the expropriation beneficiary may approach the Court directly for the purpose of determining the compensation.
+- Complaints against the decision on expropriation shall be decided upon by the Federal Administration for Geodesy and Property-Legal Affairs; - o Grievances are submitted to the first level administrative body that brought the decision on expropriation (municipality); - Deadline for submission of grievance is 15 days; - Any grievance shall be responded to and processed within 30 days; - Against the decision of the second level administrative body, administrative litigation can be initiated before the cantonal court within 30 days from the date when the decision was received; - o Information on legal recourse represents an integral part of every decision; - o If no agreement on the compensation is reached within two months from the date when no decision on expropriation entered into force, the municipal administrative body shall promptly submit the valid expropriation decision together with other relevant documents to the competent Court, at whose territory the expropriated real property is located, for the purpose of determining the compensation. - If the municipal administrative body fails to act in line with the above provision, the previous owner and the expropriation beneficiary may approach the Court directly for the purpose of determining the compensation. - The Law on administrative procedure prevails over the Law on Expropriation so that the grievance procedure shall be conducted in accordance with the Law on Administrative Procedure. - For resolution of any disputes that could not be readily solved by direct interaction between the parties, mediation will be used as a voluntary procedure for extrajudicial settlement of disputes.
+A third party independent and impartial mediator will be hired by the Federation's Public Company Motorways and shall receive the information on all disputes. - The competent court shall ex officio decide in out-of-court proceedings on the amount of compensation for the expropriated real property. - Proceedings for determining the compensation for expropriated real property are urgent.
+The proceedings should be completed as soon as possible and not later than 30 days from the date of initiating court proceedings; it is possible to file a separate appeal against the court decision on the compensation.